-There is a one-to-one mapping between the points in the vfile and the computational grid points within the specified region.
-Thus, the number of velocity values in the vfile must equal $(i2-i1+1) \times (j2-j1+1) \times (k2-k1+1)$ .
-Since a floating point number is 4 bytes long, the size of the vfile must contain exactly $4 \times (i2-i1+1) \times (j2-j1+1) \times (k2-k1+1)$ bytes.
-If the vfile is smaller than that, the WPP will exit with an error message.

-It is however allowed for the vfile to contain more grid points than the computational grid.
-For example, consider the i index and suppose the computational grid has nx=100 grid points in the x-direction.
+There is a one-to-one mapping between the points in the vfile and the computational grid within the specified region.
+Thus, there must at least be $(i2-i1+1) \times (j2-j1+1) \times (k2-k1+1)$ values in the vfile.
+Since a floating point number is 4 bytes long, the size of the vfile must be at least $4 \times (i2-i1+1) \times (j2-j1+1) \times (k2-k1+1)$ bytes.
+If the vfile is smaller than that, WPP exits with an error message.
+It is however allowed for the vfile to contain more values than the computational grid.
+For example, suppose that the computational grid has nx=100 grid points in the x-direction.
 If the vfile exactly maps to the computational grid then i1=1 and i2=100.
-This will be the normal case.
-If the vfile represents a fraction of the computational grid, the values of i could be something like i1=20 and i2=50.
-If the vfile represents a region larger than the computational grid, then the values of i could be i1=-50 and i2=150.
-In that case, the data in the vfile corresponding to $-50 \le i \le 0$ and $101 \le i \le 150$ are ignored.
+However, if the vfile only contains 31 points in the x-direction, we need to use i1 and i2 such that i2-i1+1=30, e.g. i1=20 and i2=50.
+The vfile is also allowed to represent a region which is larger than the computational grid.
+If the vfile contains 200 values in the x-direction, we could use i1=-49 and i2=150.
+Then the data in the vfile corresponding to $-49 \le i \le 0$ and $101 \le i \le 150$ are ignored.
+Extreme caution is required whenever there is a missmatch between the number of data points in the vfile and the number of grid points in the computational grid.

-Note that it is possible to specify the sub-domain boundaries using the x1, x2, y1, y2, z1, z2 options, however this is not advised because roundoff may cause problems when the physical coordinates are converted to grid point indices, causing the number of points to be "off by one".
-If physical sub-domain boundaries are used, we strongly recommend verifying the material model before starting a simulation, for example using the image command (see Section 8.4) to output a couple of cross sections through the computational domain to check that the P- and S-wave velocities as well as the density look reasonable.
+Note that it is not allowed to specify the sub-domain boundaries using the x1, x2, y1, y2, z1, z2 options, because roundoff is likely to induce problems when physical coordinates are converted to grid point indices, which sometimes cause the number of points to be "off by one".

+As a final note, we strongly recommend verifying the material model before starting a simulation.
+For example, the image command (see Section 8.4) can be used to output a couple of cross sections through the computational domain to verify that the material model has reasonable values throughout the domain.
+The range of material values is also reported by WPP before the time-stepping starts in a simulation.